cnsuhao/engine1/ReadMe.md

 # Note you need to provide cmake the source directory at the end (relative or absolute)
 # Run CMake (it will use the system default compiler if you don't provide options or use the CMake GUI)
 cmake -DCMAKE_BUILD_TYPE:STRING=Release ../src
+# If you want the build to pull the V&V scenarios and baselines run this (or check the DOWNLOAD_BASELINES option in the CMake GUI)
+# You can always pull these later if you want (See Running and Testing)
+cmake -DCMAKE_BUILD_TYPE:STRING=Release -DDOWNLOAD_BASELINES:BOOL=ON ../src
 # Build the install target/project
 # On Linux/OSX/MinGW
-make && make install
+make install
 # For MSVC
 # Open the OuterBuild.sln and build the INSTALL project (It will build everything!)
 # When the build is complete, MSVC users can close the OuterBuild solution, and open the Pulse.sln located in the Pulse directory.
-# Unix based systems should also cd into this directory for building
+# Unix based systems should also cd into this directory for building any changes to the Pulse code base
 cd Pulse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~